vrockai/pipeline-test/docs/content.md

 ---

-## Trimethylamine, a gut bacteria metabolite and air pollutant, increases blood pressure and markers of kidney damage including proteinuria and KIM-1 in rats.
+## Trimethylamine, a gut bacteria metabolite and air pollutant, increases blood pressure and markers of kidney damage including proteinuria and KIM-1 in rats
- 19.10.2022, _KM Maksymiuk, M Szudzik, M Gawryś-Kopczyńska, M Onyszkiewicz, E Samborowska, I Mogilnicka, M Ufnal_

-_Air Pollutants, Animals, Bacteria, Biomarkers, Blood Pressure, Creatinine, Flavins, Kidney, Kidney Diseases, Male, Methylamines, Mixed Function Oxygenases, Proteinuria, Rats, Water_
-Trimethylamine oxide (TMAO) is a biomarker in cardiovascular and renal diseases.
-TMAO originates from the oxidation of trimethylamine (TMA), a product of gut microbiota and manufacturing industries-derived pollutant, by flavin monooxygenases (FMOs).
-The effect of chronic exposure to TMA on cardiovascular and renal systems is undetermined.

 [Source](https://doi.org/10.1186/s12967-022-03687-y)

-10.1186/s12967-022-03687-y

 ---